davymaish/django-SecuriTree/docs/new application installaton.md

 Navigate to [http://127.0.0.1:8000/securitree/](http://127.0.0.1:8000/securitree/) in your browser to use the application.

 The [securitree zip file](https://github.com/davymaish/django-SecuriTree/blob/master/docs/securitree.zip) contains the full directory structure and files of EPI-USE SecuriTree Application.
 You can download the file, unzip it and try it on your linux OS.
-Your new application directory structure and setting configuration should match the one on this file.
+Your new application directory structure and settings configuration should match the one on this file.